Weight Loss and Sleep, a fit woman

 Sleep Deprivation: Effects on Weight Loss and Maintenance

 The consequences of sleep deprivation extend beyond momentary cravings.
 Chronic sleep disturbances can result in dysregulation of the neuroendocrine appetite control system, affecting hormones like leptin and ghrelin.
-Leptin (the hormone that signals fullness) and ghrelin (the hunger hormone) are hormones that play key roles in regulating hunger and satiety.
-This imbalance not only triggers overeating but also hinders the body’s ability to lose and maintain weight.
+Leptin, the hormone responsible for signaling fullness, decreases with insufficient sleep, while ghrelin, the hormone that stimulates hunger, increases.
+This imbalance creates a powerful driver for overeating, particularly cravings for high-calorie, nutrient-poor foods.

 As you surrender to the serenIty of sleep, envIsIon It as a partner In your weIght loss journey.
 Each peaceful slumber Is a step closer to a healthIer & happIer you